Therocky20/flutter_bucket/Update IOS App.md

 ## Hai finito!

-Nei commenti della pubblicazione sul AppStore aggiungi [questo](https://stackoverflow.com/questions/55773206/flutter-appstore-rejection-for-contains-obfuscated-code-or-selector-mangling):
+Nei commenti della pubblicazione sul AppStore aggiungi quanto segue sennò te la rifiuteranno [fonte](https://stackoverflow.com/questions/55773206/flutter-appstore-rejection-for-contains-obfuscated-code-or-selector-mangling):
 This app was entirely written in Objective-C to just meet the functionality documented in the App 'Description' section.
 There are no obfuscated code, selector mangling, or features meant to subvert the App Review process.